Alix1713/alix1713/README.md

 ### Hi there 👋
 I'm currently a student taking a full stack web development course at UC Berkley extension program.
 This github shows the progression of my work as I advance through the program.

+You can view my updated portfolio at https://alix1713.github.io/nextstep/
 <!--
 **Alix1713/alix1713** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.